So, last week, I stumbled upon a food+exercise blog and decided I try it out.

 I had no intentions of copying the original post for 2 different reasons- each reason valid on its own:

 - I have a lot of respect for you people, and therefore create my own content every week.
-I do not earn money from this blog, nor do I intend to do so in the future, because this blog is my hobby, and not an occupation.in case you are wondering why not earn money from a hobby- well- in my personal experience, the minute $$$ get involved, it alters the process- I am not trying to sound pious and virtous here- although I realize I sound like a lost hippy from the 70’s, but I am grade A honorrary introvert, and dealing with other people’s desires and opinions on my creative content might interfere with the joy I feel writing this blog. ( this does not include comments on my posts- on the contrary- I absolutely love it when people make the time and effort to write a comment, and it is true compliment to me when anyone does so. please continue!)
+I do not earn money from this blog, nor do I intend to do so in the future, because this blog is my hobby and not an occupation.in case you are wondering why not earn money from a hobby- well- in my personal experience, the minute $$$ get involved, it alters the process- I am not trying to sound pious and virtuous here- although I realize I sound like a lost hippy from the ’70s, I grade A honorary introvert, and dealing with other people’s desires and opinions on my creative content might interfere with the joy I feel writing this blog. ( this does not include comments on my posts- on the contrary- I absolutely love it when people take the time and effort to write a comment, and it is a true compliment to me when anyone does so. please continue!)

 So I wrote an email to the relevant blogger and asked for permission to share the recipe with you on this blog while crediting and linking to this blogger’s blog post.